 Typically, a robust global payroll strategy provides companies with the following benefits:

-Enhanced employee experience: Prior to the pandemic, organizations were beginning to view payroll as a more integral component of the overall employee value proposition.
+Prior to the pandemic, organizations were beginning to view payroll as a more integral component of the overall employee value proposition.
 A unified global payroll platform makes it easier for innovations on self-service, mobility, helpdesk support, etc. to reach employees in all countries.
-It helps offer employees consistent service standards across the world while also providing them a localized user interface that reflects local norms in terms of time, currency, language etc. Organizations can leverage a single solution that allows for customization and fulfillment of geography-specific HR requirements.
+As remote work expands the possibility of a borderless workforce, a global solution helps offer employees consistent service standards across the world while also providing them a localized user interface that reflects local norms in terms of time, currency, language etc. Organizations can leverage a single solution that allows for customization and fulfillment of geography-specific HR requirements.

 In this new reality, organizations need to approach payroll differently to make smarter business decisions.
 Leading global organizations are turning to more reliable global partners with innovative technologies to help them adjust to the growing number of complexities, lack of resources, and ever-evolving legislative changes.
 Learn how Dayforce can help your organization better manage global payroll in an ever-changing world of work.

 The Ceridian Institute provides forward-looking insights that build awareness and advocacy of the trends and challenges facing the workplace.
 The Institute is composed of industry leaders from Ceridian’s Industry, Value, and Solution advisories, reflecting the team’s research into the future of work and business intelligence.View Collection